The roots of the vines

 The vines of La Corsa are planted in a very specific spot of the Valle d’Oro land, chosen after many surveys and careful research: 18 acres sloping South-West, 150 feet above sea level, just over a mile from the coast.

 The chemical-physical characteristics of the earth and the microclimate of the Valle d’Oro are ideal for the production of La Corsa wine.
-After a thoughtful analysis, we decided to start with 12 acres with a medium-high density (6000 plants per acre).
+After a thoughtful analysis, we decided to cultivate with a medium-high density (6000 plants per acre).
 Our vine training methods include both spur pruning (cordon) and cane pruning (Guyot).

 From the vine to the bottle